-Visit Umananda Temple in Guwahati for darshan between 5.30 am and 6 pm.
+You can visit Umananda Temple in Guwahati for darshan between 5.30 am and 6 pm.

-Best time to visit Umananda Temple
+Best Time to visit Umananda Temple

 October to March is the best time to plan a visit to Umananda Temple.
-For the best experience, visit the temple during Maha Shivratri as it is celebrated here with great pomp and show.
+For the best experience, visit the temple during Maha Shivratri, as it is celebrated here with great pomp and show.
 This festival is of the utmost importance here.

-History of Umananda temple
+History of Umananda Temple

-Earlier the temple was known as Umamanda Devaloi, which means 'the abode of Lord Shiva’.
+Earlier the temple was known as Umamanda Devaloi, which means 'the abode of Lord Shiva.'
 The temple was commissioned in 1694 AD by Bar Phukan Gadadhar Singha.
 However, the order was given by King Gadadhar Singha, who was one of the greatest kings of the Ahom kingdom.

 Architecture of Umananda Temple

-How to reach Umananda Temple Guwahati
+How to Reach Umananda Temple Guwahati

 The temple is connected to Guwahati and North Guwahati by ferry on the Brahmaputra River.
 They are available from the Fancy Bazar ghat and the Sukleshwar ghats.
 Remember they are a bit expensive but offer quite an experience.
 However, there is a more affordable option.
 You can take the Inland Water transport that connects Peacock Island to the city of Guwahati from Uzanbazaar Ferry Ghat.